jamesabel/awsimple/README.md

 - `awsimple` does not provide cost monitoring hooks

 - `awsimple` does not provide all the options and features that the regular AWS API (e.g. boto3) does

+## Updates/Releases

+3.x.x - Cache life for cached DynamoDB scans is now based on most recent table modification time (kept in a separate table).
+Explict cache life is no longer required (parameter has been removed).

 ## Testing using moto mock and localstack